 While my intentions behind the “one gift per child” rule that I had established for a couple of years seemed honorable, it wasn’t purely selfless.
-I was trying to reconcile doing what my husband and I feel is best for our kids, with what is best for my personal preference of “less”, and with our relatives’ love of gift giving and generous hearts.
+(And honestly, it wasn’t really fair to those who gave gifts to my kids.)
+I was trying to reconcile doing what my husband and I feel is best for our kids, with what is best for my personal preference of “less”, and with the generosity of others during this season of giving.
 And I was coming up empty.
 That is because the emphasis of my thoughts were always on someone other than Christ.
 And that never turns out well.

-So as I look forward to the joyful family gatherings in just a few weeks, I am choosing not to fear.
-Because it doesn’t really matter how much our family does or does not receive.
+So as I look forward to the joyful gatherings of this Christmas season, I am choosing not to fear.
+Because it doesn’t really matter how much my family does or does not receive.
 What matters is that we focus on the ultimate Gift of Grace – which came not wrapped in shiny bows, but in swaddling clothes, lying in a manger.
 The Baby, who fulfilled the plan set forth before Creation, who restored us to God.
 The Light of the world.
 The Infant who brought light to my sin-darkened heart.
 What an incredible Gift!
 What a marvelous thing to dwell on this season.

 Want to go there with me?
 Ready to change the emphasis once and for all?
-Ready to stop worrying about who might be offended by what, and just concern yourself with Christ – with grace?
+Ready to simply concern yourself with Christ – with grace?
 Let’s do it!
 And let’s see how that truly transforms our gift giving and receiving this Christmas!